Gazzola Groep

 Mechanisms of Social Behaviour

-Dr. Valeria Gazzola’s lab seeks to investigate how the brain enables us to act prosocially.
-We are exploring questions such as: What brain regions are involved in caring about others?
-How does the brain weigh our own and others’ interests?
-How do we learn from the consequences of our actions on others?
-Why do some people lack moral sentiments?
-How does sharing others’ pain help us learn moral values?
+Valeria Gazzola’s lab seeks to investigate how the brain enables us to act prosocially.
+For instance, we study the brain regions involved in empathy, how we weigh our own interests compared to those of others, and how we learn the consequences of our actions and their influence on our moral values or lack thereof.

 Bekijk profielHead of department